balena-io/balena-cli-masterclass/README.md

 on your development machine.

 There are several reasons why you want might to do this.
-For example, should your development machine exist on an airgapped network (with no Internet connection), but the base images for a build as well as all the other package requirements your build will need exist on the local network, this allows builds for balena devices to still be carried out.
+For example, should your development machine exist on an air-gapped network (with no Internet connection), but the base images for a build as well as all the other package requirements your build will need, also exist on the local network, this allows builds for balena devices to still be carried out.

 Another good example is if you have your own CI/CD pipeline with dedicated